-Roomhints sat down with Susan Klimala, founder of The Kitchen Studio of Glen Ellyn to learn more about how she started her design business and the designers favorite hints for kitchen floors, kitchen countertops, kitchen cabinets and more.
+Roomhints sat down with Susan Klimala, founder of The Kitchen Studio of Glen Ellyn to learn more about how she started her design business and the designers favorite hints for kitchen floors, kitchen countertops, kitchen cabinets, or blue kitchen cabinets and more.

 Today, the Kitchen Studio of Glen Ellyn is run by Susan Klimala, and her husband Jeff, who manages the financials.
 Along with Susan as lead designer, the firm also employs three design assistants and a marketing manager.

 Susan: “It was somewhat of a circuitous route.
 I have a degree in psychology and my first real job was working in marketing and sales for a Fortune 500 consumer products company.
 Growing up I loved decorating my room and wandering through the vignettes at Ethan Allen but never really thought of interior design as a “serious” career until later in life.
 After the birth of my kids, I got a part time gig working for a custom home builder, who decided to have me design all the kitchens and baths after I guess seeing what I could do.
 It was basically trial by fire and after a few years of that, I got pretty good at it, enough where I was comfortable opening my own business. ”